 Against Ordinary Unhappiness

 Psycho-analysis tends towards the depressive.
-On the one hand this seems perfectly natural seeing how it is a clinical procedure concerned with treating mental illness and psychosis; curiosity and joy are not the point, rather the relief of suffering is.
-On the other hand such a view seems like the leftover gloomy pessimisms of that disaffected scientist who has systematically destroyed every human fantasy in order to reveal, at base, mere ordinary unhappiness (Of course the last fantasy he neglected to destroy was the authority of materialist science itself, but who’s counting).
+On the one hand this is perfectly natural seeing how it is a clinical procedure concerned with treating mental pathology.
+On the other hand such a view can seem like the leftover gloomy pessimisms of that disaffected scientist who has rigorously destroyed every human illusion in order to reveal, at base, mere ordinary unhappiness (of course the last illusion he neglected to destroy was the authority of materialist science itself, but who’s counting).

-Ordinary unhappiness is used once by Freud in Studies on Hysteria (1893).
+The phrase “ordinary unhappiness" is used only once by Freud in Studies on Hysteria (1893).
 He concludes the essay: “much will be gained if we succeed in transforming your hysterical misery into common unhappiness.
 With a mental life that has been restored to health you will be better armed against that unhappiness.”
-The concluding sentence not-with-standing, today ordinary unhappiness has become an ideal and rallying cry of a certain kind of psychoanalyst: a bon mot meant to cut through all of the excesses and enjoyments of our consumer culture.
-As a movement we might call it depressive realism; some call it negative psychoanalysis.
-In Lacan’s work it’s called lack
+The concluding sentence notwithstanding, ordinary unhappiness has become now the default mood of a certain kind of psychoanalyst, or the psychoanalytically informed cultural-subset: a password meant to cut through all the commands for enjoyment in our culture of consumption.
+As a position we might call it depressive realism; some call it negative psychoanalysis.
+In Lacan’s work it’s called lack, and becomes the ontological void around which his whole edifice revolves.

-In my view, ordinary unhappiness and lack are an historical philosophical decision that has no business in the consulting room.
-Life is difficult enough without your psychoanalyst explaining how you are terminally lacking.
-I find it suspect that, for example, one of my professors will prescribe the concept ordinary unhappiness to her patients, as if it were a cosmic truth.
+In my view, ordinary unhappiness and lack are historical philosophical decisions that have no business in the consulting room.
+Life is difficult enough without your psychoanalyst assuming that you are terminally lacking.
+I find it suspect that, for example, one of my professors will prescribe ordinary unhappiness to her patients, as if it were a cosmic truth, as if true reality were depressed.
 And likewise it remains confounding to me that the goal of Lacanian analysis is to “assume your castration.”
 Really?
-I understand that language is a form of castration, and that mastery is an illusion, but Lacan’s lack sounds too much like the doctrine of original sin, lapsed catholic that he was.
-Both lack and ordinary unhappiness (in its contemporary usage) seem a result of an acute lack of imagination, IMO, a bit presumptuous, not to mention contingent upon large metaphysical decisions that I do not appreciate being made about my psyche, thank you very much.
+I understand that language is a form of castration, and that mastery is an illusion, but Lacan’s lack sounds too much like the doctrine of original sin—lapsed catholic that he was.
+Both lack and ordinary unhappiness (in its contemporary usage) seem a result of an acute lack of imagination, IMO, a bit presumptuous, not to mention contingent upon large metaphysical decisions that I do not appreciate being forced on my world-view, thank you very much.
 Yes, the world is rapidly going to hell in a handbasket and we are all going to die eventually, but when has this not been the case?
-The death-drive is nothing if not the infinitely circuitous path one wanders on their journey to death.
+The death-drive is nothing if not the infinitely variable and circuitous path that one wanders on their journey to death.

-But even Freud declared in the midst of the great war that the intensities of our enjoyment of the beautiful is made possible only because of its transience.
+But even Freud declared in the midst of the great war that the intensities of the beautiful are made possible only because of their transience.
 This quasi-Buddhist thought throws a subtlety onto the Freud of a gloomier mood.
-If ordinary unhappiness is a kind of anhedonia, like the kind of malaise one might find in suburbia (and that someone might treat with an opioid prescription) just straight banality on the pathway to death, then the essay On Transience (1916) remains about as far from this depressed banality as Freud can get, even offering a rare beacon of hope.
-It is only in the insufficiency of phenomena that their true power resides.
+If ordinary unhappiness has become a kind of anhedonia, like the malaise one might find in white-bread suburbia—just straight privileged banality on the pathway to death— then the essay On Transience (1916) remains about as far from this depressed banality as Freud can be, even offering rare beatitude.
+It is only in the insufficiency of phenomena that their true value resides.
 To put a Lacanian spin on it, only in lack do we find a surplus.
+In short: there is no unhappiness without happiness, no joy without suffering, and no boredom without curiosity.

 Next